 Now that you know how C.L.U.E.
 Reports and Insurance Scores affect your insurance premiums, you can take action to improve your insurance record.
 A clean driving history, minimal insurance claims, and a good credit score can help you lower premiums over time.

-How Can You Prevent Points From Being Added to Your Driving Record?
+How Can You Stop Points From Showing Up on Your Driving Record?

 How Can You Remove Points from Your Driving Record?